The Must-read Guide to Using the New LeddarSDK for your Mobility Application

 It is important to start by noting that we offer customers two main avenues to integrating LeddarTech’s LiDAR sensors in their applications:

 - Developers can build their complete application from the ground up, based on the low-level communication protocol definition.
-You can download our sensor User-guide to learn more about how to proceed with this option.
+You can download your sensor’s User Guide to learn more about how to proceed with this option.

 - We offer the LeddarSDK for customers who wish to accelerate their software integration and reduce the lead time associated with entirely building their application from the ground up.
 We have built a new LeddarSDK to provide a more flexible, more usable SDK than ever before.